ZeroIntensity/discobase/docs/discord_interface.md

 Considering the limit of fields is 25 on discord.
 The command can only show up to 25 columns, so we'll signify the limit as `field_length = 25` forming the following inequality:

 **C** <= `field_length` where **C** is the number of columns.

+## Update a Column's Value
+Users can modify the arbitrary value they have set to a specific column in their data; however, the data type has to be consistent with the column's data type.

+The `/update` slash command takes the following parameters: the name of the table, the name of the column, the old value, and the new value that should replace the old one.

+### Example
+`/update Games Genre Puzzle Action`

+### Limitation
+The user is disallowed from entering a new value that is not consistent with the predefined column's data type.